lbfalvy/hypertext-dungeon/docs/interface.md

   targetable: Property<ActionType[]> // Action types specify which classes they target

   /** Handlers for actions */
-  execute?(a: Action): ObjectResult // Called on the object interact?(a: Action, o: ObjectResult): TargetResult // Called on the target
+  execute?(a: Action): Result // Called on the object

   /**
    * Displayed in the tree structure